jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 There is a question mark over how this virtual thing would go, if it would be effective.
 We've seen examples of things right across the country of things not working.
 You would have thought much of this would have occurred in negotiations behind the scenes.
-Instead, we'll see this play out in the house of commons today.
+Instead, we'll see this  outin the house of commons today.
-Maybe there will be an agreement and they will vote on it.
+Maybe there will be  agreementand they will vote on it.
 Certainly not the first thing onpeople's minds right now.